awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `setDefaultAuthorizer(input:completion:)`

 Sets the default authorizer.
 This will be used if a websocket connection is made without specifying an authorizer.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">SetDefaultAuthorizer action.
+Requires permission to access the [SetDefaultAuthorizer](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func setDefaultAuthorizer(input: SetDefaultAuthorizerInput, completion: @escaping (ClientRuntime.SdkResult<SetDefaultAuthorizerOutputResponse, SetDefaultAuthorizerOutputError>) -> Void)